abenhamdine/perfLogger/README.md

 The start() method allow to start the perf measurement.

-start() must be passed a string, that will be the id of the perf measurement.
+start() must be passed a string, that will be the id of the perf measurement (this is is called "tag").
-This string will also be displayed in the summary, so choose an explicit name, eg the name of the function you want to measure the performance
+This tag will also be displayed in the summary, so choose an explicit name, eg the name of the function you want to measure the performance.

 ```js
 perf = require('perf-logger');